 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Zapata is worth considering.

-Zapata is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Zapata doesn't have a public transportation system that people use for their commute.

 The percentage of adults in Zapata who are college-educated is close to the national average for all communities of 21.84%: 17.72% of the adults in Zapata have a bachelor's degree or advanced degree.